Facial recognition system: Latin America

 In the 2000 Mexican presidential election, the Mexican government employed face recognition software to prevent voter fraud.
 Some individuals had been registering to vote under several different names, in an attempt to place multiple votes.
 By comparing new face images to those already in the voter database, authorities were able to reduce duplicate registrations.

 In Colombia public transport busses are fitted with a facial recognition system by FaceFirst Inc to identify passengers that are sought by the National Police of Colombia.
 FaceFirst Inc also built the facial recognition system for Tocumen International Airport in Panama.
-The face recognition system is deployed to identify individuals among the travelers that are sought by the Panamanian National Police or Interpol.
+The face recognition system is deployed to identify individuals among the travellers that are sought by the Panamanian National Police or Interpol.
 Tocumen International Airport operates an airport-wide surveillance system using hundreds of live face recognition cameras to identify wanted individuals passing through the airport.
 The face recognition system was initially installed as part of a US$11 million contract and included a computer cluster of sixty computers, a fiber-optic cable network for the airport buildings, as well as the installation of 150 surveillance cameras in the airport terminal and at about 30 airport gates.

 At the 2014 FIFA World Cup in Brazil the Federal Police of Brazil used face recognition goggles.
 Face recognition systems "made in China" were also deployed at the 2016 Summer Olympics in Rio de Janeiro.
-Nuctech Company provided 145 insepction terminals for Maracanã Stadium and 55 terminals for the Deodoro Olympic Park.
+Nuctech Company provided 145 inspection terminals for Maracanã Stadium and 55 terminals for the Deodoro Olympic Park.